RobfPeterson/RobfPeterson/README.md

 ## Hi there 👋

-I'm Robert, a current student in economics and computational mathematics at the University of Chicago.
+I'm Robert, a current student in economics and computational and applied mathematics at the University of Chicago.

 <!--